tomduck/pandoc-latex-extensions/README.md

 and upgraded by appending `--upgrade` to the above command.
 Pip is a program that downloads and installs software from the Python Package Index, [PyPI].
 It normally comes installed with a python distribution.<sup>[1](#footnote1)</sup>

-Contributions are welcome.
-Information for developers is given in [DEVELOPERS.md].

 [python]: https://www.python.org/
 [PyPI]: https://pypi.python.org/pypi
-[DEVELOPERS.md]: DEVELOPERS.md

 Usage